Sylvfo/webserv/SiegeInstall.md

 max fd per process is 1024, so +-/ 800/900 users

 #### -b flag
--b for no delay between requests (mandatory in the eval)
+-b *for no delay between requests (mandatory in the eval)*

+#### -d flag
+-d3 *This option instructs siege how long to delay between each page request.
+The value NUM represents the number of seconds between each one.
+This number can be a decimal value.
+In fact the default is half a second (--delay=0.5)*

 #### -v flag
 -v *verbose = true*